Xinji-Jinxi/BossKillTracker/README.md

 # Boss Kill Tracker

 # Overview
 The Boss Kill Tracker addon allows players to track the number of times they’ve killed specific dungeon and raid bosses in World of Warcraft.
-It supports all classic and Turtle WoW bosses, maintaining records across gaming sessions.
+It supports all classic and Turtle WoW dungeon and raid bosses.
+World bosses have unfortunately not been included.
+This may be included at a later date if there is a significant demand for it.

 # Features
 - Tracks kill counts for bosses in dungeons, raids, and custom content.